dev-mastery/my-fave-posters/README.md

 cd my-fave-posters
 npm install
 ```

+You'll need to grab a free API key from the OMDBAPI website at http://www.omdbapi.com/apikey.aspx

-Then you'll want to add a `.env` file to the root of our project with the following structure:
+Then you'll need to add a `.env` file to the root of our project with the following structure (make sure to replace XXXX with your API key from omdapi.com):
 ```
 REACT_APP_API_URL=https://www.omdbapi.com/
 REACT_APP_API_KEY=XXXX